eclipse-openj9/openj9/buildenv/jenkins/README.md

     - `Jenkins test sanity.functional zlinux jdk8,jdk11`
 - Request an extended functional and system build on pLinux for a single version
     - `Jenkins test extended.functional,extended.system plinux jdk8`
-- Request a sanity build on z,p Linux for multiple versions
+- Request a sanity functional and openjdk build on z,p Linux for multiple versions
     - `Jenkins test sanity zlinux,plinux jdk8,jdk11`
-- Request sanity.system test on all platforms and multiple versions
+- Request a sanity system test on all platforms and multiple versions
     - `Jenkins test sanity.system all jdk8,jdk11`

 You can request a Pull Request build from the Eclipse OpenJ9 repository - [openj9](https://github.com/eclipse-openj9/openj9) - or the Extensions OpenJDK\* for Eclipse OpenJ9 repositories: